 Brady vs Rodgers Playoff Info

 The NFL is all about making the playoffs.
-Each game matters, a single game could determine if you fight for a Superbowl or sit at home in January.
+Each game matters, a single game could determine if you fight for a Super Bowl or sit at home in January.
 Aaron Rodgers has made it to the playoffs 8 times in 11 years as a starter, winning a Superbowl in that time.
-Tom Brady has made it 16 times in 17 seasons as a starter (not including the year he tore his ACL in game 1) and won 6 Superbowls.
+Tom Brady has made it 16 times in 17 seasons as a starter (not including the year he tore his ACL in game 1) and won 6 Super Bowls.
 The two QBs played great in most of their playoff games, but lost at various times in the years they didn't win the big game.
-Below are a list of the rounds they lost each year.
+Below is a list of the rounds they lost each year.

 The amount of winning that Brady does is absolutely astounding.
-Not only did he only lose in the wildcard round once, partially due to him rarely avoiding the first round bye, but he also made it to the Superbowl more than half of his career.
-In fact, Brady was on a top-four team at least 80% of his playoff career and 70.5% of his entire career, excluding his season in 2008 when he tore his ACL in game 1.
+Not only did he only lose in the wildcard round twice, partially due to him rarely avoiding the first-round bye, but he also made it to the Super Bowl more than half of his career.
+In fact, Brady was on a top-four team at least 76% of his playoff career.

-Aaron Rodgers lost in the wildcard round a quarter of the times he made it to the playoffs.
-Meaning that in his 11-year career he either missed the playoffs or was a first round exit 45% of the time, and 54% of the time he missed the playoffs or lost in the first playoff game he played in because one season he had a first-round bye and lost.
-He was only a top four team 27% of the time, a whopping 53% less than Brady.
+Aaron Rodgers lost in the wildcard round nearly a quarter of the times he made it to the playoffs.
+In his 12-year career as a starter, he either missed the playoffs or was a first-round exit 41.6% of the time.
+He was only a top-four team 33% of the time, a whopping 43% less than Brady.

 Is Brady or Rodgers More Clutch?